Institute Fellowship Scheme

 Our Fellowship scheme promotes innovative interdisciplinary research and provides a further stimulus to interdisciplinarity across the university.
 The scheme encourages interdisciplinary collaborations involving Keele academics and scholars with well-established, or strongly developing, reputations from different backgrounds and disciplines.
 It enables visiting academics and scholars to come and spend time at Keele and we welcome applications from potential home and international research partnerships.

-We are looking for innovative proposals where the time spent at Keele will produce fresh interdisciplinary thinking, activity and outcomes which are jointly planned and agreed by the research partners.
+We look for innovative proposals where the time spent at Keele will produce fresh interdisciplinary thinking, activity and outcomes.
 All areas of focus will be considered and applications will be welcomed from all disciplines; from natural sciences and health sciences to humanities and social sciences.

 Fellowships will be offered for a period of up to three months and a bursary of up to £5,000 is available to fund travel and subsistence costs in this time.
 The closing date for applications for calendar year 2019 or academic year 2019/20 is Monday October 29th 2018.
 The Fellowship Scheme is supported by Keele University and Santander Universities.

 This section outlines the Scheme; the Fellowship expectations, offer, eligibility to apply, and how the applications will be assessed.

-We encourage applications from researchers or non-academics (e.g. artists, writers, film makers policy makers and others) who have well-established or strongly developing international reputations in their fields.
-All areas of focus will be considered and applications will be welcomed from all disciplines; from natural sciences and health sciences to humanities and social sciences.
+Applications will be welcomed from all disciplines, from humanities and social sciences to the health sciences (www.keele.ac.uk/research/) and all areas of focus will be considered.
 We expect applications to be challenge-led and to address an area of research that mixes methods and approaches in ways that innovatively cross disciplinary boundaries.
 We would particularly encourage applications in the following areas: research co-production and social innovation, energy, sustainability and environment, policing policy and academic collaboration, ageing and the life course, neuroscience, parasitology, astrophysics, and global health.